AgentMC/Sao19/Translate/Ru/Part1.md

 "Swish!
 Flying...
 Like a dragon in the sky."

-It was Kirito who stood next before she finished.
+It was Кирито who stood next before she finished.

 Next to them, Tsukigaki sniffed the metal wings of the “machine dragon”, and turned away with clearly disappointed face.

 "Un......, un..., un..., unreasonable, senpai!"

-She shouted while pulling the sleeve of Kirito 's strange clothes.
+She shouted while pulling the sleeve of Кирито 's strange clothes.

 "Well, you didn’t think that we plan to discharge all twenty thermal elements at the same time, which will clearly blow out the entire thing, did you!?
 This is done similar to a cathedral elevator."

 "Yup, since the nozzle is adjustable and initially sealed, you can raise or lower the pressure in the venison.
 Nothing is better to fly the skies than the explosive power of a thermal element..."

-Finally smiling, Kirito turned around.
+Finally smiling, Кирито turned around.

 "Besides, there are so many people waiting to see such a thing...
 If you say that we are cancelling now, the “Central Government Rebellion” will happen next."

 "Ah, wasn’t it senpai who gathered them all!"

-A lot of people gathered today in the Central Cathedral front square because Kirito has widely announced that “we will conduct a public experiment by the Cathedral arsenal”".
+A lot of people gathered today in the Central Cathedral front square because Кирито has widely announced that “we will conduct a public experiment by the Cathedral arsenal”".

 As the peace came to the Underworld, it is natural that staff members and citizens who have greatly enjoyed the recent "Northern Cave Protective Dragon Restoration Experiment", will show up as soon as the Human World Prime Swordsman, who is the biggest noise source, does something again.

-At that time, as it seemed Kirito made a minor mistake controlling the resurrected white dragon, almost all planted trees of Cathedral were frozen unfortunately.
+At that time, as it seemed Кирито made a minor mistake controlling the resurrected white dragon, almost all planted trees of Cathedral were frozen unfortunately.
 Ronnie who knew it unintentionally bend backwards.

-Her back was supported by a Vice-Prime Swordsman standing right behind.
-Asuna who had a long relationship with Kirito said with a face that looked like she gave up.
+Her back was supported by a Vice-Prime Swordsman standing right behind. Асуна who had a long relationship with Кирито said with a face that looked like she gave up.

-"Don’t waste your time, Ronye-san.
+"Don’t waste your time, Ронье-сан.
 There’s nothing we can do, it will happen."

 "Bu... but...... it is not right............"

 The head turning left and right, made her rethink it once again.
-In the last years Ronye had learned the cases of “there is no other way but to do it” if stubborn Kirito comes up with something.
+In the last years Ронье had learned the cases of “there is no other way but to do it” if stubborn Кирито comes up with something.

-Intending to do everything possible to at the very least avoid catastrophe, Ronye focused her mind on the heart of the “machine dragon”.
+Intending to do everything possible to at the very least avoid catastrophe, Ронье focused her mind on the heart of the “machine dragon”.

 Even though she was appointed as an apprentice, Ronnie still has not yet reached the level where she could freely utilize the "incarnation" which was the secret of the Knights.
-It was completely impossible for her to invoke sacred art by shortening the incantation to as little as her will like Kirito and higher Knights did, but recently she became able to perceive the state of the generated elements.
+It was completely impossible for her to invoke sacred art by shortening the incantation to as little as her will like Кирито and higher Knights did, but recently she became able to perceive the state of the generated elements.

 As Sadore-shi said, a lot of thermal elements were contained inside the machine dragon.
 However, the thermals are never quiet.
 She felt how they are trembling and pulsing as if trying to blow away from the surrounding shell.

 _Such activity at this state of the elements, what will happen if we release it?_ ..... her back chilled but there was no choice but to continue watching the progress.

 "...
-Well, I could feel the elements for the time being, Asuna-sama, they seem to be controlled well......."
+Well, I could feel the elements for the time being, Асуна-сама, they seem to be controlled well......."

-Asuna next to her answered in a loud but trembling voice.
+Асуна next to her answered in a loud but trembling voice.

 "Thank you, then keep the circuit as it is"

 "I will"

-Just as Ronye nodded, Kirito loudly said from a distance.
+Just as Ронье nodded, Кирито loudly said from a distance.

-"Well then, here we start!
-Asuna, countdown, if you please!"
+"Well then, here we start! Асуна, countdown, if you please!"

 "Why should it be me!"

 "Like in old times, when we were getting ready for the boss room rush!"

-Asuna swiftly nodded to the cryptic words of Kirito, then raised her right hand and recited the initial phrase of a sacred art.
+Асуна swiftly nodded to the cryptic words of Кирито, then raised her right hand and recited the initial phrase of a sacred art.

 "System call!"

 She quickly and smoothly constructed "wide area loudness sacred art" combining aerial and crystal elements.
 She could use an incarnation, but there were no enemies around so there was no reason in concealing the technique.

-Asuna raised her lips to the thin film of glass floating in the center of the vortex-like air.
+Асуна raised her lips to the thin film of glass floating in the center of the vortex-like air.

 『Everyone who gathered, we kept you waiting for long!
 Here and now, by the Central Cathedral arsenal, we are doing the flight experiment of “Machine Dragon — Prototype No. 1”! 』

 The loud voice echoed through the crowed square, and both the Cathedral officials standing on the other side of the narrow strands and the citizens of the central city packed in the seats in front of the main gate all happily cheered.
 Looking up to the Central Cathedral, the armor of Integrity Knights could be seen shining brightly on the large terrace around the thirtieth floor high above.

-In the applause and cheers, Kirito waved his hand towards visitors and began to climb a ladder standing against the machine dragon.
+In the applause and cheers, Кирито waved his hand towards visitors and began to climb a ladder standing against the machine dragon.
 He quickly reached the head and opened a transparent glass plate sliding it inward.

 He sat on the chair set facing the sky and fixed the body with a leather band.
 After wearing big eyeglasses previously hanging on his neck, he gave thumb up with the left hand to master Sadore.

-Old Sadore followed by Ronye and Asuna retreated for more than 20 mel.
-Ronye increased the distance carefully while paying attention so as not to lose the contact to thermal elements.
+Old Sadore followed by Ронье and Асуна retreated for more than 20 mel. Ронье increased the distance carefully while paying attention so as not to lose the contact to thermal elements.

 『Then, I begin the countdown!
 Everyone, please join me! 』

-Asuna called out onlookers in an awfully familiar tone<sup><a href="#Prim4">4</a></sup>.
+Асуна called out onlookers in an awfully familiar tone<sup><a href="#Prim4">4</a></sup>.
 She put both hands up in the air and extended ten fingers.

 『Altogether, ten!
 Nine!
 Eight! 』

-Approximately 1000 voices responded to the numbers Asuna shouted folding her fingers.
+Approximately 1000 voices responded to the numbers Асуна shouted folding her fingers.
 Same moment, Tiese and Renry also joined the count with smiles on their faces.

-Ronye shouted together with them holding tightly to Tsukigaki’s neck.
+Ронье shouted together with them holding tightly to Tsukigaki’s neck.

 『Seven!
 Six!
 Five!』

-Unexpectedly, the vibrations of thermal elements increased in strength.
-Kirito began direct control with incarnation.
+Unexpectedly, the vibrations of thermal elements increased in strength. Кирито began direct control with incarnation.

-Kirito's intense mind power flowed into the connected Ronye through elements serving as a mediator.
+Кирито's intense mind power flowed into the connected Ронье through elements serving as a mediator.

 Again, something tightened deeply in her chest.

 _── I cannot just let this feeling go out.
-── As a Kirito-senpai’s companion, I have to keep it sleeping quietly until that time when I get old and my life runs out._
+── As a Кирито-senpai’s companion, I have to keep it sleeping quietly until that time when I get old and my life runs out._

-Ronye shouted louder, aspiring to hide her heating eyes from Asuna standing next to her.
+Ронье shouted louder, aspiring to hide her heating eyes from Асуна standing next to her.

 『Four!
 Three!
 Two! 』